IHSD/tappyn/docs/server/index.md

 ### Front End

-The front end applicaiton is written in Angular.js.
-Each seciton is broken down to its respective components folder, and then compiled to app.js when deployed.
+The front end application is written in Angular.js.
+Each section is broken down to its respective components folder, and then compiled to app.js when deployed.

 ### Back End